Melinda Jenkins, PhD, FNP

 Newark, NJ 07107

-An experienced primary care nurse practitioner and administrator with exceptional credentials in clinical and consumer informatics, Dr. Melinda Jenkins serves as an Associate Professor, Clinical Scholar track, in the Division of Advanced Nursing Practice at the Rutgers School of Nursing.
+An experienced primary care nurse practitioner and administrator with exceptional credentials in clinical and consumer informatics, Dr. Melinda Jenkins serves as an Associate Professor, Clinical Scholar track, and Informatics Program Specialty Director, in the Division of Advanced Nursing Practice at the Rutgers School of Nursing.

 Leveraging her background in research, education (including online teaching), and clinical practice, Dr. Jenkins works to assure that advanced practice nurses educated at Rutgers develop strong evidence-based decision-making with an informatics foundation – using information science to acquire, store, and use patient information in electronic form to guide and improve care.
 She focuses on use of standardized terminology in electronic nursing documentation to develop systems for high-quality, coordinated care and improved outcomes.
 In addition to teaching, Dr. Jenkins plans to participate as a family nurse practitioner in the Rutgers Community Health Center.

 For five years at the National Institutes of Health (NIH), Center for Scientific Review, Dr. Jenkins managed regular meetings for scientific merit peer review of multidisciplinary clinical informatics research and related small business applications.
 The interdisciplinary group of expert reviewers included nurses, physicians, engineers, computer scientists, economists, statisticians, and others.
 Dr. Jenkins received two NIH Director’s Awards.
 In addition to managing NIH expert review, Dr. Jenkins oriented 60 patient and family stakeholder reviewers for the initial peer review for the Patient Centered Outcomes Research Institute (PCORI), established under the Affordable Care Act.